 The purpose of this page is to explain all the risks, and how we minimise each and every one at Symbiosis Capital.

 Some people believe that winning when trading is about being right all the time.
 This is incorrect.
 Even the world’s best traders are not right all the time.
 In fact, some of them have been profitable for 20 years and they have been right less than 50% of the time.
 Here’s the maths:

 If you were to win $2 every time you won and lose $1 every time you lose, and you were correct half the time, then you would be profitable.

 The graph shows a green area – this is how much profit one would make if the trade goes in our favour.
 The red shows how much would be lost if the market went against the prediction.

 This is how we use Risk to Reward in trading at Symbiosis Capital.

-A Win/loss Ratio 3:1 means that for every 4 trades, you win 3 and loose 1.
+A Win/loss Ratio 3:1 means that for every 4 trades, you win 3 and lose 1.
 You could also look at it as a winning percentage, in this case that would be 75%.

-Column A show the number of trades lost; Column B the number of trades won; and column C shows the winning percentage.
+Column A shows the number of trades lost; Column B the number of trades won; and column C shows the winning percentage.